ShairaChristine/ShairaChristine.github.io/README.md

 ### What is this repository for? ###

-This is just my portfolio
+This is just my portfolio about my skills in webdevelopment and graphics